Habitat Stewardship Program (HSP) for species at risk

 - the coastal limestone barrens of Newfoundland's Great Northern Peninsula, which house dozens of plant species at risk, including at-risk Salix and Braya species.

 Since program inception in 2000 and up to the end of March 2015, the Species at Risk Stream invested over $151.5 million to support more than 2400 local species at risk conservation projects, benefitting the habitat of more than 420 species at risk.
+These projects have in turn leveraged an additional $397 million for a total investment of over $548 million in stewardship projects to support the recovery of species at risk.
 The program has established over 460 partnerships with Indigenous organizations, landowners, resource users, nature trusts, provinces, the natural resource sector, community-based wildlife societies, educational institutions and conservation organizations.
 Every year, on average, 200 000 ha are protected through direct actions taken by landowners, land managers, or conservation agencies.
 The program reaches more than a million people every year through outreach and education activities.
 Additionally, during its first year of operation, the Prevention Stream invested more than $2.5 million in 81 aquatic and terrestrial stewardship projects.

 "Stewardship" refers to the wide range of actions that Canadians take to care for the environment, ranging from conserving wild species and their habitats directly, to improving the quality of habitat by mitigating human impact.
 These types of conservation activities, particularly those that protect aquatic and terrestrial habitats, are essential to the recovery of species at risk.
 They are also instrumental in preventing other species from becoming at risk.